 - Add in the egg yolks, whisking swiftly to incorporate.

-- Pour the custard into the prepared pastries and place into the oven.
+- Pour the custard into the prepared pastries.

 - Bake for 16 minutes or until golden and caramelized.